Zete0/Guides/Table of Content.md

 - Click the link to see the guide to how to join a lobby and spectate

 [Youtube/Twitch](https://github.com/Zete0/Guides/blob/main/Tools%20for%20Training/Watch%20Good%20Players.md#there-is-also-a-lot-of-youtube-content)
-- Click the link to see credible youtube channels
+- Click the link to see credible youtube channels dedicated to learning